 Award of Title to Abandoned Property by Court

-Section 657A.10A of the Code of Iowa allows cities to be awarded title to abandoned property.
-Under this process the city must petition the court to enter judgment awarding title to the abandoned property to the city (see below for what constitutes “abandoned” in this case).
+Section 657A.10B of the Code of Iowa allows cities to be awarded the title to abandoned property.
+Under this process, the city must petition the court to enter judgment awarding title to the abandoned property to the city (see below for what constitutes “abandoned” in this case).
 The petition must include a legal description of the property and filed with the district court of the county in which the property is located.
-The city must also serve notice on the owner and any other named respondents by certified mail and by posting notice in a conspicuous place on the building.
+The city must also serve notice on the owner and any other named respondents by certified mail and by posting a notice in a conspicuous place on the building.

 - The city may request a hearing no sooner than 60 days after filing the petition.
 In determining whether a property is abandoned, the court shall consider the following: